Raza448/workflow-orchestration-engine/DESIGN.md

 - **Worker Retries**: When a task fails, the Worker will automatically retry it up to a configurable number of times (`MAX_RETRIES`).
 An exponential backoff strategy is used to avoid overwhelming a failing service.
 - **Workflow Failure**: If a task fails after all retries, it is marked as `FAILED`, and the entire workflow is halted to prevent further execution.
 The reason for the failure is recorded in the node's output for debugging purposes.

+### Handling Failed Nodes

+When a node fails due to template resolution errors or task execution failures, it is marked as FAILED and the workflow halts.

+Failed nodes are not automatically retried; users can submit a new workflow with corrected inputs or parameters.

+This approach ensures the workflow state accurately reflects real errors and prevents unintentional re-execution of tasks.

+The design allows easy extension to support optional retry mechanisms for failed nodes in future versions if desired.

 ## 7. Configuration

 The application is configured using environment variables, which are loaded into a Pydantic `Settings` object.
 The following variables are available: